 Southern Civic Amenity Site Board (SCASB.) otherwise known as Southern Recycling Centre – Complaints Procedure

-Please be advised if you wish to discuss your particular situation/query or complaint please contact The Clerk, Mr A Hamilton, on 832101 or email firstname.lastname@example.org
+Please be advised if you wish to discuss your particular situation/query or complaint please contact The Clerk, Mr J M Roberts, on 832298 or email firstname.lastname@example.org

 Alternatively you can write a letter addressed to the Clerk at: